hrvestigo/holistic-pay/charts/partner-bank-interface/README.md

 Second parameter is Keycloak server URL which has to be defined (has no default value).
 URL should contain Keycloak server FQDN, followed by `/auth` endpoint, for example: `https://keycloak.custom.domain/auth`.

-Third parameter is used to define Keycloak client, which is by default set to `aux`.
+Third parameter is used to define Keycloak client ID, which is by default set to `aux`.
 This value can be modified with `keycloak.resource` attribute.

-Final parameter to set is Keycloak cache token, which should be set with `secret.keycloakClientToken` attribute.
+Next parameter to set is Keycloak client token, which should be set with `secret.keycloakClientToken` attribute.
 This is an AES encrypted token which is encrypted using the same encryption key as other secrets (`secret.decryptionKey`).

+Final parameter is used to define if token will be cached in application.
+Cache is enabled by default but can be disabled by setting attribute `cacheEnabled` to `false`.

 ### Adding custom environment variables